Static Analysis for Regular Expression Exponential Runtime via Substructural Logics (Extended): Implementation

-The new implementation was tested on the same data sets used in~\cite{analysisredos}.
-The most important results are as follows:

-Unlike the tool presented in~\cite{analysisredos}, our analyser can deliver a definitive yes/no answer for each regular expression presented (whereas in~\cite{analysisredos} it can also be ``unknown").
-The increase in overall analysis time can be justified given the correctness guarantee of the results.
+The results of running the analysis on these two corpora of regexes are presented in Table~\ref{fig_analysis_results}.
+The figures show that we can process around 75\% of each of the corpora with the current level of syntax support.
+Out of these analyzable amounts, it is notable that regular expressions from the RegExLib archive use the Kleene operator more frequently (about 50\% of the analyzable expressions) than those from the Snort rule set (close to 30\%).
+About 11.5\% of the Kleene-based RegExLib expressions were found to have a pumpable Kleene expression as well as a suitable suffix, whereas for Snort this figure stands around 0.55\%.

-The new tool makes every attempt to analyse a given pattern, even the ones which contain non-regular constructs like backreferences.
+The tool makes every attempt to analyse a given pattern, even the ones which contain non-regular constructs like backreferences.
 An expression $(e_1|e_2)$ may be vulnerable due to a pumpable Kleene that occurs within $e_1$, whereas $e_2$ might contain a backreference.
 In these situations, the analyser attempts to derive an attack string which avoids the non-regular construct.
 If such a non-regular construct cannot be avoided, the analysis is terminated with the \texttt{interrupted} flag.

-On certain rare occasions, search pruning is employed as an optimization.
+\phantomsection On certain rare occasions, search pruning is employed as an optimization.
 It is activated when there have been a number of unstable derivations (failing to meet $\mstat{y2} \subseteq \mstat{x}$) for a given prefix.
-Pruning can yield concise attack strings for certain regular expressions (longer derivations mean lengthy attack strings).
-This is the case with the two instances of pruning reported above.
-If a pruned search does not report a vulnerability, it should be re-analysed with a higher (or infinite) prune limit in order to obtain a conclusive result.
+For an example, consider the regular expression: